WWGK: Good Karma ownership and sports format

-Following the onset of the COVID-19 pandemic in the United States, WWGK temporarily switched to a relay of Sirius XM's "Doctor Radio" channel and related COVID-19 information programming on April 22, 2020; this followed a similar move by Good Karma's WAUK in Milwaukee.
-Conversely, WKNR's programming was largely unaffected, with all locally based and network programming remaining in place, even as all but two of the duopoly's personnel were forced to work from home.
-WWGK quietly reverted to ESPN programming full-time by the end of the summer.
-WWGK's lineup onward included the entirety of ESPN's morning show Keyshawn, JWill and Max while The Paul Finebaum Show aired in afternoon drive.
-The station also aired Notre Dame College football play-by-play.
+Following the onset of the COVID-19 pandemic, WWGK flipped to relay of SiriusXM's "Doctor Radio" channel, alongside related COVID-19 information, on April 22, 2020; this followed a similar move by Good Karma's WAUK in Milwaukee.
+WWGK reverted to ESPN Radio full-time by the end of the summer.

-On December 21, 2021, Good Karma Brands filed paperwork with the FCC to suspend WWGK's on-air operations for one year.
-In the letter, Good Karma cited "technical complications making it difficult to maintain on-air status" at the current transmitter site and the intention to find "a financially viable technical solution".
-Good Karma surrendered the license for cancellation on August 16, 2022, but it was made effective on April 21, 2023, after the FCC inadvertently sent a letter requesting further information on the station's operating status.
+WWGK was taken dark on December 21, 2021.
+Good Karma cited to the FCC "technical complications making it difficult to maintain on-air status" at the station's current transmitter site and intended to find "a financially viable technical solution".
+Good Karma surrendered the license on August 16, 2022, but was officially cancelled on April 21, 2023, after the FCC sent a letter requesting information on the station's operating status.